DhruvSharma19/NoteWave/README.md

 - Real-time Database 🔗: Enjoy real-time synchronization and collaborative editing of your notes.

-- Notion-style Editor 📝: Create rich and visually appealing documents with ease.
+- Feature rich Editor 📝: Create rich and visually appealing documents with ease.

 - Light and Dark Mode 🌓: Choose your preferred interface style for day and night.